 We conducted mitochondrial whole-genome testing on over 10,000 clinical samples.
-Among them, 6.5% cases exhibited large deletions in mitochondrial genomic regions, with 4.6% of these cases also testing positive for pathogenic or likely pathogenic SNVs.
-Out of the cases solely positive for large deletions, 82% displayed phenotypes at least partially consistent with mitochondrial diseases.
-Among these, ~50% of samples had low-level deletions detected by NGS sequencing and confirmed by MLPA.
-39% of patient cases with low-level deletions were younger than 30 years old.
+Among them, \sim 6.5% cases exhibited large deletions in mitochondrial genomic regions, with 4.6% of these cases also testing positive for pathogenic or likely pathogenic single nucleotide variants (SNVs).
+Out of the cases solely positive for large deletions, \sim 82% displayed phenotypes at least partially consistent with mitochondrial diseases.
+Among these, \sim 50% samples had low-level deletions detected by NGS sequencing and confirmed by MLPA. \sim 39% of patient cases with low-level deletions were younger than 30 years old.